 Later in 2006, all Alberta breast cancer lymphedema patients received treatment paid for by AHS.

-We had our first lymphedema symposium with 400 people attending.
+Held our first lymphedema symposium with 400 people attending

-We met with the deputy health minister, requesting funded treatment for all lymphedema patients.
-As a result AHS established an lymphedema working group which included ALA.
+Met with the deputy health minister, requesting funded treatment for all lymphedema patients.
+As a result, AHS established a lymphedema working group which included ALA.

-We had our first meeting of the AHS Lymphedema Working Group.
+Held the first meeting of the AHS Lymphedema Working Group

-We had our 2nd symposium at which we announced that a clinic to treat primary and non cancer lymphedema patients would open in Calgary.
-ALA definitely had an impact on this pivotal decision.
+Facilitated our 2nd symposium, at which we announced that a clinic to treat primary and non cancer lymphedema patients would open in Calgary.
+ALA definitely had an impact on this pivotal decision!

-ALA was asked to be on an Advisory Clinic Committee to help with the logistics.
+Were asked to be on an Advisory Clinic Committee to assist with logistics.
 From all the information that the AHS Lymphedema Working Group gathered, we were able to move forward quickly.

-With the opening of the clinic AHS has set up a Patient Advisory Group.
-Diane Martin was honored to have been asked to co-chair with Lisa Warner (AHS Director Calgary Zone).
+With the opening of the clinic AHS has set up a Patient Advisory Group, ALA Board President Diane Martin was honored to co-chair with Lisa Warner (AHS Director Calgary Zone).
 Kate Nedjelski (member and Mother of primary lymphedema child) is also part of the advisory group.

 Co-hosted a National Lymphedema Conference which was a great success with high level representatives from Alberta Health Services.